zagortenay333/cronomix/README.md

 ### Lock Screen

-**Note that all gnome-shell extension get disabled in the lock screen**.
+**Note that all gnome-shell extensions get disabled in the lock screen**.

 Alarms, stopwatch and other timers won't work when the screen is locked.